 We work to protect the child victims of trafficking and exploitation and also work within migrant communities to help families who are most at risk protect their children through our Birth Registration Programme.

-- Projects that promote the rights of migrants and refugee children living in Thailand and offer these groups access to opportunities and services available.
+- Projects that promote the rights of ALL children living in Thailand and offer these groups access to opportunities and services available.

 - Projects that provide victim support, counselling and rehabilitation of victims of human trafficking and exploitation.